MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/ENABLESQLTRACE-Function--Debugger-.md

  If you specify 0 and you specify the *NewIsEnabled* parameter, then tracing is enabled for all existing sessions and all new sessions on the current [!INCLUDE[nav_server](includes/nav_server_md.md)] instance.
 If you specify 0 and you omit the *NewIsEnabled* parameter, then the function returns **true** if tracing is enabled for new sessions on the current [!INCLUDE[nav_server](includes/nav_server_md.md)] instance.

- If the session ID that you specify does not exist and you specify the *NewIsEnabled* parameter, then a run\-time error occurs.
+ If the session ID that you specify does not exist and you specify the *NewIsEnabled* parameter, then a run-time error occurs.
 If the session ID that you specify does not exist and you do not specify the *NewIsEnabled* parameter, then the function returns **false**.

  *NewIsEnabled*
  Type: Boolean